 ⎯⎯About⎯⎯

-Brandi Thompson Summers is an Associate Professor of Geography at the University of California, Berkeley.
-She is also affiliated with the Center for Science, Technology, Medicine & Society (CSTMS), the Center for Race & Gender (CRG), Network for a New Political Economy, Global Metropolitan Studies (GMS), and the Arts Research Center (ARC).
+Brandi Thompson Summers is an Associate Professor of African American and African Diaspora Studies at Columbia University.
+Prior to joining the faculty at Columbia in 2024, Dr. Summers was an Associate Professor of Geography at the University of California, Berkeley.
 Her research examines the relationship between and function of race, space, urban infrastructure, and architecture.
 She is a contributing writer for Places Journal, and has published several articles and essays that analyze the relationship between race, power, aesthetics, and urbanization that appear in both academic and popular publications, including the New York Times, Boston Globe, Antipode, Urban Geography, Public Books, and The Funambulist.
-She is on the editorial board of Urban Geography, City & Community, cultural geographies, Environment & Planning F, and AAG Review of Books.
+She is on the editorial boards of SOULS, Urban Geography, City & Community, cultural geographies, Environment & Planning F, and AAG Review of Books.
+She is also a member of the editorial collective for Antipode.

 Dr. Summers is the author of Black in Place: The Spatial Aesthetics of Race in a Post-Chocolate City (University of North Carolina Press), which explores how aesthetics and race converge to locate or map blackness in Washington, D.C.
 In it, she demonstrates the way that competing notions of blackness structure efforts to raise capital and develop land in the gentrifying city.